What is buildings insurance?

 What is contingent building indemnity insurance?

-Contingent building indemnity insurance is a on-off policy that is purchased if you a buying a flat where there is an issue with the buildings insurance policy already in place.
-These problems are usually identified by your Conveyancing Solicitor.
+Contingent building indemnity insurance is a one-off policy that is purchased if you're a buying a flat where there is an issue with the buildings insurance policy already in place.
+These problems are usually identified by your conveyancing solicitor.